trey-rosius/package-delivery-microservice/README.md

             })
 ```

-Firstly, we want to make sure the user is active, with a type of DELIVERY_AGENT and a `FREE` STATUS.
+Firstly, we want to make sure the user is active, and is of type of `DELIVERY_AGENT` and has a `Delivery_status` as `FREE`.

 All these conditions have to be true for this query to be successful.

 Since we only need a single delivery person, we set the page limit to 1.

-Then we use the `query_state` method
+Using the `query_state` method

 ```py
  kv = d.query_state(